-Information to update skill and knowledge level on a regular basis as dictated by the Americann Red Cross.
+Information to update skill and knowledge level on a regular basis as dictated by the American Red Cross.

-916ABCD STANDARD FIRST AID/MULTIMEDIA---INSTRUCTOR
+916ABCD STANDARD FIRST AID/MULTIMEDIA - INSTRUCTOR

 Prerequisite: EMS 914.
-Lecture: 6 hours per semester Laboratory: 6 hours per semester
+Lecture: 6 hours per semester

-Provision of in formation necessary for development of American Red Cross Standard First Aid and Personal Safety instructor; includes practice teaching and skills sessions to enhance the student's overall knowledge of first aid and emergency care.
+Provision of information necessary for development of American Red Cross Standard First Aid and Personal Safety instructor; includes practice teaching and skills sessions to enhance the student's overall knowledge of first aid and emergency care.